 (textbook for UMBC’s GCSP Orientation Seminar)

-GCSP Qualifying Experiences.
-Students must complete a validated experience each of the five program areas: research, interdisciplinarity, entrepreneurship, global perspectives, and service.
+Students must complete a validated experience each of the five program areas: entrepreneurship, global perspectives, interdisciplinarity, research and service.
+The initial set of preapproved qualifying experiences in each area is presented here.

 - Validated experiences receive a gold, silver, or bronze level designation, based on the number of hours committed and the depth of the experience.
 A gold experience corresponds to approximately six or more credit hours of activity; a silver experience to about three credit hours; and a bronze experience to one credit hour.)